 What are some other things to do in Gryfino Forest?

 In addition to admiring the crooked trees, visitors to Gryfino Forest can also go hiking, biking, or picnicking.
-There are also a number of historic sites and museums in the area.
+There are also several historic sites and museums in the area.